CrystalCodes01/front-end-o2x/interview-talking-points.md

 # Technical Exercise

-## Problem 1: Routing Issue
+## Problem 1: Dynamic Routing

 Why is feed/[reqid]/page.tsx crashing?

+## Problem 2: Console Errors

+When you clone this repository and run the project, you’ll notice some errors and warnings in the console.
+Can you walk me through what you find and how you would resolve them?

+## Problem 3: Error Handling

+Fix error on main feed page

-## Problem 2: Build a Filter
+## Problem 4: Build a Filter

 The page includes a search input.
 Candidates must implement filtering logic based on post titles or author names using the provided static data.

-## Problem 3: Error Handling

-Fix error on main feed page

 ---